Is Public a Safe Brokerage Firm?

 Public App Investing Rating

-On the Public website and mobile app, there is a chat widget within the Help Center.
+Public has a Help Center, and member support is available by chat in the app.
 The chat tool begins in robo format and has the ability to bring on a human rep if needed.
 Hours for this personalized service are during the weekday only.

 During our testing of the chat service, we found it moderately helpful.
 Within the chat window, there is also a list of FAQs with answers that many Public customers will find helpful.
 For issues that can wait, Public has a service email address (support@public.com).